barrettotte/angstrom-cpu/README.md

 ## Assembler

-TODO: I hope to make a simple assembler for this at some point in the future.
+TODO: I hope to make a really simple assembler for this at some point in the future.

 ## References